 Where cards cannot be used, travellers are advised to exchange USD cash at the nearest regulated bureau de change.

-3. Can we use USD to tip staff?
+3. Can we use USD to tip the staff?

 Please ensure you bring enough cash for tipping as we are unable to accept credit cards for staff gratuities - staff can change USD to Zim Dollar.